Noctambulist007/Meetmax/README.md

 # MeetMax - Social Media App

 MeetMax is a social media application built with Flutter, implementing the Model-View-ViewModel (MVVM) pattern with GetX for state management.
 The project simulates essential social media functionalities, enabling seamless user interaction.
-Authentication and feed display are fully implemented, with mock data and simulated backend responses to ensure smooth functionality in a backend-free environment.
+Authentication and feed display are fully implemented, with backend responses to ensure smooth functionality.

 ## Project Details